dojo/docs/dojo/subscribe.rst

 Introduction
 ============

 Subscribe is a part of the the Dojo Topic system used to register a function listening to a named channel.
-The channel is sent data via `dojo.publish <dojo/publish>`_.
+The channel is sent data via :ref:`dojo.publish <dojo/publish>`.

 =====
 Usage